RickyTickyTavy69/RickyTickyTavy69/README.md

 About me

 ## Hey there!
 My Name is Artem, I am a Full Stack Web Developer.
-## I live in Düsseldorf, Germany.
+## I live in Leipzig, Germany.
-## My main Programming Language is JavaScript
+## My main Programming Language is JavaScript/TypeScript

 ### Languages and Tools